Niall McGinn

-Niall McGinn (born 20 July 1987) is a Northern Irish professional footballer who plays as a forward for club Peterhead.
-McGinn has also played for Dungannon Swifts, Derry City, Celtic, Brentford, Aberdeen (two spells), Gwangju, Dundee, Glentoran and Greenock Morton.
-He made his debut for Northern Ireland in 2008 and has gone on to make over sixty international appearances.
+Niall McGinn (born 20 July 1987) is a Northern Irish former professional footballer who played as a forward, and is currently a coach for League of Ireland Premier Division club Derry City.
+During his extensive playing career, McGinn has played for Dungannon Swifts, Derry City, Celtic, Brentford, Aberdeen (two spells), Gwangju, Dundee, Glentoran, Greenock Morton and Peterhead.
+He made his debut for Northern Ireland in 2008 and has gone on to make over seventy international appearances.

 Club career

 Dungannon Swifts

 McGinn began his football career at Dungannon Swifts in his native county.
 In his first full season, the club finished in 10th place.

 Derry City

 McGinn was signed by Derry City manager Stephen Kenny in January 2008 for an undisclosed fee from Dungannon Swifts in the Carnegie Premier League, who in turn signed him from Donaghmore Celtic.
 His decision to sign a professional football contract meant that McGinn retired from playing Gaelic football for Donaghmore and Tyrone under-21s.
 McGinn mainly plays on the left or right side of midfield but he can also be employed as a secondary striker.
 On 14 March 2008, McGinn made his debut for the club in a 2–1 win over Finn Harps.
 On 25 March 2008, McGinn scored his first goal for the club in a 4–1 win over University College Dublin.
 On 1 June 2008, McGinn scored his second goal in a 3–2 loss against Cork City.
 On 25 July 2008, McGinn scored his third goal in a 4–0 win over Galway United and scored again (fifth) in the second meeting on 2 November 2008 in a 2–0 win.
 On 9 August 2008, McGinn scored his fourth goal in a 3–0 win over Cobh Ramblers and scored again (sixth) in the second meeting on 14 November 2008 in a 4–2 win.

 During 2008, he attracted interest from such clubs as Celtic and Championship sides Ipswich Town and Swansea City.
 He also attracted interest from Birmingham City.